andrewjpoole/livedocs/README.md

 * [ ] more replacements API call, Elastic query, App Insights query? (medium)
 * [ ] better styling (?)
 * [ ] split dummy data creation out to seperate web app and improve - queue actual messages* (medium)
+* [ ] Consider storing some data in app insights? where it would be queryable outside of this app, flag in replacement config?
+* [ ] Consider if a cache with item expiry remove the need for a scheduler?